coinnovationlab/barefoot/README.md

 ```
 docker run -it -p 5431:5432 --name="barefoot-bus" -v <path_to_barefoot_repository>/map/:/mnt/map barefoot-map
 ```
-If you receive an error because port *5431* is already in use, replace `5431` with any port not in use.
+If you receive an error because port *5431* is already in use, replace `5431` with any port not in use and update *busmatching.properties* accordingly.
 Replace `<path_to_barefoot_repository>` with the absolute path to the repository you downloaded.

 After a brief pause, the container will be running and the terminal will allow you to explore it.\